MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/regions.md

 If you deploy a networking topology, you also need to select an Azure region to deploy the networking resources to.
 This region can be different from the region that you use for the resources listed in the preceding list.
 Depending on the topology you select, the networking resources that you deploy might include:

-- Azure Virtual WAN (including Virtual WAN Hub)
+- Azure Virtual WAN, including a Virtual WAN hub
 - Azure virtual networks
 - VPN gateway
-- ExpressRoute gateway
+- Azure ExpressRoute gateway
 - Azure Firewall
 - Azure DDoS Protection plans
-- Azure Private DNS zones, including for Azure Private Link
+- Azure private DNS zones, including zones for Azure Private Link
-- Resource groups, to contain the resources listed above
+- Resource groups, to contain the preceding resources

 > [!NOTE]
 > To minimize the effect of regional outages, we recommend that you place resources in the same region as the resource group.
 For more information, see [Resource group location alignment](/azure/azure-resource-manager/management/overview#resource-group-location-alignment).